adjust/android_sdk/README.md

 Adjust.onCreate(config);
 ```

-You will also need to add `READ_PHONE_STATE` permission to your `AndroidManifest.xml` file:
+You will also need to add the `READ_PHONE_STATE` permission to your `AndroidManifest.xml` file:

 ```xml
 <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
 ```

-In order to use this feature, additional steps in your Adjust dashboard will be required.
-For more information, please contact your dedicated Account Manager or write an E-Mail to support@adjust.com.
+In order to use this feature, additional steps are required within your Adjust Dashboard.
+For more information, please contact your dedicated account manager or write an email to support@adjust.com.

 ### <a id="pre-installed-trackers"></a>Pre-installed trackers

-If you want to use the Adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.
+If you want to use the Adjust SDK to recognize users whose devices came with your app pre-installed, follow these steps.

 1. Create a new tracker in your [dashboard].
 2. Open your app delegate and add set the default tracker of your `AdjustConfig`: